Ashok0/EnderalVREssentials/README.md

 13. Copy the contents of \Game Folder Files\ to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR
 14. Launch Mod Organizer 2.
 15. Configure your mod loadout:
 	* Disable "Dear Diary VR" if you prefer to use the vanilla SkyUI menu.
+(Dear Diary must be disabled to use SkyUI's new Highlight and Search features)
 	* Disable "Smaller HUD for VR Larger Text Patch" if you wish to decrease the size of the in-game text.
 	* Enable "VRIK Rift-Index-WMR Controller Bindings" if using the Rift, Valve Index, or WMR headset.
 	* Enable "High Poly Project" for higher polygon objects.
 Improves visuals but may cause minor graphical glitches.
 	* Disable "Caliente's Beautiful Bodies Enhancer -CBBE-" if you prefer vanilla bodies.
 Pre-configured as Vanilla NeverNude.
 	* Disable "Bijin Skin UNP and CBBE" if you prefer vanilla skin.
 	* Enable "Equippable Tattoo Skins UNP + CBBE" if you wish to apply tattoos/bodypaint to your character (female only).
+	* Disable "VR FPS Stabilizer" to enable TAA effects.
+By default, the console features of this mod are used to disable all TAA effects.
+This removes TAA blur but creates shimmering foliage.
+(TAA must be disabled via "VR FPS Stabilizer" tweaks.
+It cannot be disabled in-game as TAA must be active for the menu artwork to display properly.)
+	* Enable "Frozen Electrocuted Combustion", "Frozen Electrocuted Combustion VR", and "Frozen Electrocuted Combustion - Enderal Fix" to enable FEC.
+FEC applies visual effects to NPCs when killed with damage status effects.
+Do not enable FEC until you complete the tutorial mission as these mods will break the character creation wizard for Enderal VR.
+These mods are disabled by default.
 	* Enable "Replace spiders with wolfs and bears" if you have arachnophobia!
+	* Enable "DynDOLOD_Output_PERFORMANCE" OR "DynDOLOD_Output_QUALITY".
+Select only one.
+The PERFORMANCE version uses "billboard1" trees for LOD4 for optimal performance.
+The QUALITY version uses "level0" trees for LOD4.
+This will greatly improve tree LODs but results in -10fps in large open areas on an RTX 3070.
+The PERFORMANCE version is enabled by default.
-16. (Optional) You can optimize your VR performance by installing either [OpenVR FSR](https://github.com/fholger/openvr_fsr) (Compatible with all headsets) or the 64-bit DLL for [OpenComposite](https://gitlab.com/znixian/OpenOVR/) (Compatible with Oculus headsets only) to your Skyrim VR installation folder.
+16. (Optional) You can optimize your VR performance by installing either [OpenVR FSR](https://github.com/fholger/openvr_fsr) (Compatible with all headsets) or the 64-bit DLL for [OpenComposite](https://gitlab.com/znixian/OpenOVR/) (Compatible with Oculus headsets only, highly recommended when using Air Link) to your Skyrim VR installation folder.
 Backup and overwrite the existing DLL file in your Skyrim VR folder.
 		* OpenComposite improves framerates by launching Enderal VR directly through the Oculus runtime and eliminating overhead from Steam VR.
 17. Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!
 		* You can optionally click "Shortcut" underneath "Run" to create a shortcut for launching Enderal VR directly from the Windows desktop!